 The FX TD must be knowledgeable in their area of expertise as well as how each part of the animation pipeline works and plays with every other part.
 Typically, TDs are senior-level roles, so animation industry experience is essential to get the job.
 The ideal background for an FX TD is fine art or drawing, and math or computer science.
 The average annual salary for an FX TD is around $70,000 USD.

-Gameplay animators, or game artists, have fun and rewarding jobs.
+Gameplay animators, or 3D game artists with relevant experience in gameplay animation, have fun and rewarding jobs.
 They work directly with video game designers and developers to aim to create a smooth, immersive experience for the user.
 Due to the collaborative nature of the job, a game artist may move up and down the animation pipeline, working with animation, coding, and design departments.
 Gameplay animators may also work to debug game mechanics.

 Many studios will require a bachelor’s degree, as well as a demo reel and a few years of animating experience.
 Skills may include proficiency in animation C#, understanding of game development, and knowledge of commercial game engines.
 A game artist typically gets paid around $63,000 USD a year.